geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 Since the jdbc connect info and the sql mapping may be reused by more than one map, the best practice is to create xml fragments for both of them and to use xml entity references to include them into the map xml.

-Put all configuration files into the **coverages** subdirectory of your geoserver data directory.
+Put all configuration files into the **coverages** subdirectory of your GeoServer data directory.
 The standard location is

-**<directory of your geoserver installation>/data_dir/coverages**
+**<directory of your GeoServer installation>/data_dir/coverages**

 1) Create a file **connect.postgis.xml.inc** with the following content::